ARMmbed/mbed-os-5-docs/docs/porting/porting.md

     Limitations:

     - Eclipse is license free, whereas both IAR and Keil IDE require licenses.
     - Currently, DAPLink development works only Keil MDK.
+You will have to use Keil for pyOCD and DAPLink development.

 1. Arm and the Mbed OS community actively maintain pyOCD.<!--Do we need the info about who maintains pyOCD?--> The [Mbed Enabled](https://www.mbed.com/en/about-mbed/mbed-enabled/introduction/) program requires pyOCD, <!--I don't see that requierment https://www.mbed.com/en/about-mbed/mbed-enabled/requirements/ -->so ultimately pyOCD needs to support the new target.
 To allow parallel development in porting targets, connectivity and storage while pyOCD is still under development, you can use other IDEs supported on the evaluation board in the beginning phase.<!--Is this actually part of the previous point?-->